MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/account.md

 If an attribute value is in this field, then it is selected; attributes not present are not selected.

-The possible values include: AlcoholFree, AllergyFriendly, BlackOwned, CarbonNegative, CarbonNeutral, CrueltyFree, EcoFriendly, FamilyFriendly, FamilyOwned, GlutenFree, Halal, HearingAssistance, Kosher, LocalBusiness, LGBTQIFriendly, LGBTQIOwned, MinorityOwned, MobilityAssistance, NoContactDelivery, Nonprofit, PetFriendly, SmallBusiness, SupportACure, SupportDiseaseResearch, Sustainable, Vegan, Vegetarian, VisualAssistance, TouchlessPickup, Unisex, WebAccessibility, and WheelchairAccessible.
+The possible values include: AlcoholFree, AllergyFriendly, AsianOwned, BlackOwned, CarbonNegative, CarbonNeutral, CrueltyFree, DiabeticFriendly, EcoFriendly, FamilyFriendly, FamilyOwned, GlutenFree, Halal, HearingAssistance, Kosher, LatinOwned, LocalBusiness, LGBTQIFriendly, LGBTQIOwned, MinorityOwned, MobilityAssistance, NoContactDelivery, Nonprofit, PetFriendly, SmallBusiness, SupportACure, SupportDiseaseResearch, Sustainable, Vegan, Vegetarian, VisualAssistance, TouchlessPickup, Unisex, WebAccessibility, WheelchairAccessible, and WomenOwned.

 The list of business attributes are delimited with a semicolon (;).
 In this example, Alcohol-free, Family-owned, and Vegan are the selected business attributes.